Modal Argon-8 | 200 custom sounds

 ARGON VS HYDRA

-Hydra is a much deeper synth, so let me just say two subjective words about the timbre.
+Hydra is a much deeper synth, so let me just share a couple of subjective observations about the timbre.
 In Hydra it’s thinner but more versatile.
 It’s more laid back, less “obvious” (not so easy to guess with your eyes closed).
 In Argon it’s a deeper tone, more warm & rich, more “in your face” (intense), but harder to bend & control.
 The synth is not as big a chameleon as the Hydra.
 It has too few filters and not enough mod matrix slots, EQing, etc (Argon has 8 mod matrix slots, alas, count it as 6, since 2 of the slots will be taken up if you decide yo use the Y+/Y- joystick).
 But believe me, it’s still enough to make this synth impress you with its wide palette of patches, whose nature & quality make it more of a soundtrack / background textures machine than a traditional bass / lead synth.

 ARGON VS BLOFELD